Joe Smith Jr. vs Maxim Vlasov Preview April 10, 2021

-The vacant WBO Light Heavyweight title is on the line this Saturday, Feb.
-13th as Joe Smith Jr. of Long Island, New York will be taking on Maxim Vlasov of Russia at the MGM Grand Bubble in Las Vegas.
-The 12-round bout can be seen live in America on ESPN and ESPN Deportes while those in the UK can catch the action on BoxNation and Canadians can see it on TSN 5.
+The vacant WBO Light Heavyweight title is on the line this Saturday, April 10 as Joe Smith Jr. of Long Island, New York will be taking on Maxim Vlasov of Russia at the Osage, Casino in Tulsa, Oklahoma.
+The 12-round bout, which was originally scheduled for Feb.
+13, can be seen live in America on ESPN and ESPN Deportes while those in the UK can catch the action on Premier Sports and BoxNation.
 Smith last fought in August when he stopped Eleider Alvarez in the ninth round while Vlasov was last in the ring in November 2019 when he beat Emmanuel Martey by a 10-round unanimous decision.

 Smith Jr. vs Vlasov Betting Odds